Published on December 15, 2021

-Share the opportunity to measure vitamin D levels from home as a participant in the vitamin D*action project!
-Any kit purchase made now through the end of this year will include the eBook Vitamin D & COVID-19: A Summary of Published Research for free (also free with a donation here).
+Share the opportunity to measure vitamin D levels from home as a participant in the vitamin D*action project, and share this important research with the eBook Vitamin D & COVID-19: A Summary of Published Research.

 Thank you for your continued support and in sharing the research on vitamin D!

 Vitamin D is an Easily Modifiable Factor to Help Improve Disease Outcomes – Check Your Level Today

 Having and maintaining healthy vitamin D levels and other nutrient levels can help improve your health now and for your future.
 Choose which to measure, such as your vitamin D, omega-3s, and essential minerals including magnesium and zinc, by creating your custom home test kit today.
 Take steps to improve the status of each of these measurements to benefit your overall health.
 You can also track your own intakes, symptoms and results to see what works best for YOU.

 Enroll and test your levels today, learn what steps to take to improve your status of vitamin D (see below) and other nutrients and blood markers, and take action!
 By enrolling in the GrassrootsHealth projects, you are not only contributing valuable information to everyone, you are also gaining knowledge about how you could improve your own health through measuring and tracking your nutrient status, and educating yourself on how to improve it.

 How Can You Use this Information for YOUR Health?